How to Choose a Bariatric Surgeon

 If the answer is yes, ask about the assistant's qualifications and experience with bariatric surgery.

-Does the hospital have staff who are trained specifically to care for weight loss surgery patients?
+Does the hospital have staff trained specifically to care for weight loss surgery patients?

 Obesity may increase the risk of complications from anesthesia, so it can be beneficial to have an anesthesiologist who has experience with obese patients.